skillrepos/cspaces-intro/labs.md

 ![New codespace](./images/spaces56.png?raw=true "New codespace")

 6. Click on the 'PORTS' tab and you'll see two ports forwarded.
-We're going to redo the port forwarding, so select the port that starts with 'Application (5000', right-click and select 'Stop Forwarding Port'.
+We're going to redo the port forwarding, so select the port that starts with **'Application (5000'**, right-click and select 'Stop Forwarding Port'.
 Also click on the 'x' in the 'Simple Browser' to close that tab.

 ![New codespace](./images/spaces58.png?raw=true "New codespace")